pjschneiCMU/hawkes-knowledge/README.md

 - [13] Dassios, A., & Zhao, H. (2013).
 [Exact simulation of Hawkes process with exponentially decaying intensity](https://doi.org/10.1214/ECP.v18-2717). _Electron.
 Commun.
 Probab._, 18, 1-13

 ## Statistical Inference
+Fitting Hawkes processes is a notoriously difficult task.
+The selection of a statistical inference method should always depend on the amount of data at hand, the specific application domain, and the task to be accomplished.
+General statistical inference methods include the following:
 - Maximimum-likelihood estimation (MLE)
   - [14] Ogata, Y. (1978).
 [The asymptotic behaviour of maximum likelihood estimators for stationary point processes](https://doi.org/10.1007/BF02480216). _Ann.
 Inst.
 Statist.
 Math_, 30, 243-261
 - Expectation maximization (EM)